Prime2390/Prime2390/Notes/PerformanceTesting.md

-# API Testing - What It Is, What to Test, and Useful Tools
-## What Is API Testing?
-API testing involves evaluating the functionality, reliability, performance, and security of application programming interfaces (APIs).
-The primary goal is to ensure APIs meet functional expectations and integrate seamlessly with other components or systems.
-It focuses on:
-- Verifying data exchange between systems.
-- Ensuring compliance with specifications.
-- Testing for edge cases and error handling.

-## What Is Tested in API Testing?
-1. **Functionality**:
-   - Ensuring APIs return the expected response for valid requests.
-   - Verifying endpoints and methods (e.g., GET, POST, PUT, DELETE).
-2. **Data Validation**:
-   - Testing the accuracy of data returned by the API.
-   - Validating input parameters and response formats.
-3. **Error Handling**:
-   - Checking how APIs respond to invalid inputs or missing parameters (e.g., HTTP error codes like 400, 401, 404, 500).
-4. **Authentication and Authorization**:
-   - Verifying security mechanisms like OAuth, API keys, or JWT tokens.
-5. **Performance**:
-   - Measuring response times under different loads.
-   - Ensuring APIs handle concurrent requests effectively.
-6. **Integration**:
-   - Ensuring APIs work correctly with other systems or services.
-7. **Boundary Testing**:
-   - Testing APIs with edge cases, such as maximum or minimum input sizes.

-## What Tools Are Useful for Manual API Testing?
-Several tools support manual API testing by providing features for sending requests, validating responses, and managing test scenarios:

-### 1. **Request Simulation**:
-   - **Postman** – User-friendly tool for crafting, sending, and validating API requests.
-   - **Insomnia** – Simplified tool for HTTP and REST API testing.
-   - **Swagger UI** – Useful for exploring and testing APIs based on OpenAPI specifications.

-### 2. **Command-Line Tools**:
-   - **cURL** – Command-line tool for sending HTTP requests and testing APIs.
-   - **HTTPie** – Alternative command-line tool with more user-friendly output.

-### 3. **Test Case Management**:
-   - **Postman Collections** – For organizing and managing API test cases.
-   - **TestRail**, **Zephyr**, **Xray** – For documenting and tracking API test cases.

-### 4. **Data Validation and Mocking**:
-   - **Mockoon**, **WireMock** – Tools for mocking API endpoints during testing.
-   - **JSONLint**, **XML Validator** – For validating response formats like JSON or XML.

-### 5. **Performance Testing**:
-   - **JMeter** – For stress testing APIs and measuring performance.
-   - **K6** – Modern performance testing tool for APIs.

-### 6. **Security Testing**:
-   - **OWASP ZAP**, **Burp Suite** – For identifying vulnerabilities in APIs.
-   - **Postman Pre-request Scripts** – For automating authentication and encryption during testing.

-### 7. **Debugging and Logging**:
-   - **Fiddler**, **Charles Proxy** – Tools for capturing and analyzing API traffic.

-API testing ensures that the backbone of an application—the communication between different services—is robust and reliable.
-By using the right tools and strategies, manual API testing can effectively identify issues before they impact the end user.
+# Performance Testing - What It Is, What to Test, and Useful Tools

+## What Is Performance Testing?
+Performance testing evaluates how an application behaves under different levels of load, stress, and usage conditions.
+Its goal is to ensure the system meets performance benchmarks, remains stable, and delivers a smooth user experience under various scenarios.
+Key focus areas include:
+- Response time and latency.
+- Resource utilization (CPU, memory, disk, etc.).
+- Scalability and reliability.

+## What Is Tested in Performance Testing?
+1. **Load Testing**:
+   - Evaluates the system's performance under expected user loads.
+   - Identifies bottlenecks when multiple users interact simultaneously.
+2. **Stress Testing**:
+   - Determines the system's breaking point by testing under extreme loads.
+   - Ensures the system degrades gracefully instead of crashing unexpectedly.
+3. **Scalability Testing**:
+   - Assesses the application's ability to scale up (add resources) or down (reduce resources) as demand changes.
+4. **Stability Testing**:
+   - Checks the system's performance over an extended period under normal or heavy usage.
+5. **Spike Testing**:
+   - Simulates sudden and extreme increases in user load to test the system’s response.
+6. **Volume Testing**:
+   - Verifies system behavior with a large volume of data processed or stored.
+7. **Resource Utilization**:
+   - Monitors CPU, memory, disk, and network usage to ensure optimal performance under load.

+## What Tools Are Useful for Manual Performance Testing?
+While performance testing often involves automation tools, manual methods can include monitoring and analyzing system metrics or simulating load with lightweight tools.
+Some useful tools include:

+### 1. **Load and Stress Testing Tools**:
+   - **Apache JMeter** – A popular open-source tool for creating and running load test scenarios.
+   - **Gatling** – Lightweight tool for simulating high user loads with real-time metrics.
+   - **Locust** – Python-based tool for distributed load testing.
+   - **K6** – Modern load testing tool with scripting capabilities in JavaScript.

+### 2. **System Monitoring Tools**:
+   - **Windows Performance Monitor** or **Task Manager** – For tracking resource usage on Windows systems.
+   - **top** or **htop** (Linux) – Command-line tools for monitoring CPU and memory utilization.
+   - **Nagios**, **Zabbix** – For real-time system performance monitoring.

+### 3. **Network and Traffic Monitoring**:
+   - **Wireshark** – For analyzing network traffic during performance tests.
+   - **Fiddler**, **Charles Proxy** – Tools to monitor and debug HTTP requests and responses.

+### 4. **Browser-Based Tools**:
+   - **Chrome DevTools** – For measuring website performance metrics like page load time and network usage.
+   - **Lighthouse** – Open-source tool for performance auditing of web applications.

+### 5. **Cloud-Based Load Testing**:
+   - **BlazeMeter**, **Flood.io**, **Loader.io** – For executing large-scale load tests in the cloud.

+### 6. **Database Performance Testing**:
+   - **DBeaver**, **SQL Profiler** – Tools for monitoring database query performance under load.

+### 7. **Visualization Tools**:
+   - **Grafana**, **Kibana** – For visualizing and analyzing performance data.

+### 8. **Logging and Analysis**:
+   - **Splunk**, **ELK Stack (Elasticsearch, Logstash, Kibana)** – For analyzing logs and system metrics during testing.

+Performance testing is essential to ensure that applications perform optimally under both normal and extreme conditions.
+By simulating real-world scenarios and monitoring system behavior, organizations can identify bottlenecks and make informed improvements to their systems.